 What Kinds of Problems are Treated with Dental Restorations?

-- Cavities/Tooth Decay – Cavity filling is by far the most common restorative dentistry procedure.
-The procedure is done to fill the hole created by bacteria on the hard outer layer of the teeth.
-The cavity filling procedure is simple, the dentist will remove the damaged part of the tooth and fill the hole with composite material that is the same color as the tooth.
-These fillings keep the bacteria at bay and prevent continuing to infect the tooth.
+The cavity filling procedure is simple, the dentist will remove the damaged part of the tooth and fill the hole with composite bonding material that is the same color as the tooth.
+These fillings keep the bacteria at bay and prevent continuing to infect the tooth structure.

-- One or Several Missing Teeth – Restorative dentistry can also be used to create a permanent fix for missing teeth.
-Some of the restorative dentistry solutions include dental bridges, dentures, and dental implants.
+Restorative dentistry can also be used to create a permanent fix for missing teeth.
+Some of the solutions include dental bridges, dentures, and dental implants.

-Talking about the dental crown.
-It is made from a variety of restorative dentistry materials.
-It can be used for many purposes ranging from covering stained teeth, protecting teeth from tooth decay to restoring a broken or fractured tooth.
+Dental crowns are made from a variety of restorative materials.
+They can be used for many purposes ranging from covering stained teeth, protecting teeth from tooth decay to restoring a broken or fractured tooth.

-This type of restorative dentistry not only improves your self-esteem but can help improve your chewing capacity and prevent future dental problems.
+This type of restorative procedure not only improves your self-esteem but can help improve your chewing capacity and prevent future dental problems.